KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

         MsgBox ("number of rows must be a number") Exit Sub
     End If

     Dim ColumnCount As Integer: ColumnCount = 2
     For i = 1 To countNumeric
         ThisWorkbook.Sheets(1).Cells(1, ColumnCount).Value = prefix & idNumeric & postfix
         ColumnCount = ColumnCount + 1
         idNumeric = idNumeric + 1
     Next i

 End Sub

 Function getPrefix() As String
     getPrefix = InputBox("Enter prefix", "Please enter the prefix (Leave empty if none)") End Function

 Function getPostfix() As String
     getPostfix = InputBox("Enter postfix", "Please enter the postfix (Leave empty if none)") End Function

 Function getId() As String
     getId = InputBox("Enter starting number", "Please enter the starting number") End Function

 Function getCount() As String
-    getCount = InputBox("Enter number of rows to create", "Please enter the number of rows to create") End Function
+    getCount = InputBox("Enter number of items to create", "Please enter the number of items to create") End Function

+Function getNewTabName() As String
+    getNewTabName = InputBox("Enter the name of new tab", "Please enter the name of the new tab") End Function
 ```
 Here is a screenshot snippet of how the VBA editor should look like.